 No, we don't, and have no plans to, sell products other than our website information.
 We will leave that up to the retailing experts.

 The only possible exception could be if there was a particular product that was difficult or more expensive to source by yourself.
 In that case, we may consider supplying that product, but would only consider doing so as a service to you, our members.

-We provide a money back guarantee to new members within 90 days of the full payment of the first annual membership fee - no questions asked.
-We would, however, be grateful for any feedback and any specific reason you might have for requesting a refund so that we can continually improve our services.
+We provide a money back guarantee to new members within 14 days of payment providing no downloads have been made of any of the documents on the site.
 Refunds are not provided on membership renewals, or monthly payments, unless special circumstances apply.

 Welcome back!
 No you don't need to register as a new member.
 You can renew your membership by logging into your member account using your registered login details.